 Westies need to feel very familiar with their owners before they want to show affection by cuddling.
 Owners who got a Westie as a small puppy will have an easier time with cuddle training the puppy as it grows.
 By the time it is grown up, cuddling will be a way of life.

 There is nothing as sweet as a snoozing Westie on the lap or curled up nearby on the couch.

 For older Westie dogs, cuddling may be a foreign concept.
 Previous interactions with humans may compound this uneasiness about physical proximity and vulnerability.
 You can overcome this reluctance with loving patience.

-Also, keep in mind that older Westie might prefer being left alone even if he liked to cuddle before.
+Also, keep in mind that an older Westie might prefer being left alone even if he liked to cuddle before.
 That was our case.
-For example, Tasha used to demand scratches by pushing her head under my arm, but she doesn’t do it anymore nor enjoys it as much as she got older.
+For example, Tasha used to demand scratches by pushing her head under my arm, but she doesn’t do it anymore as she’s got older.